Oxford Stadium

 Oxford Stadium is a greyhound racing and speedway venue in Oxford, located in Sandy Lane, Cowley.

+As of 2024, Greyhound races are held on Monday, Friday and Saturday with Speedway meetings held Wednesday, Thursday and Sunday.

 Races were historically held every Tuesday, Thursday and Saturday evening with afternoon BAGS (Bookmakers Afternoon Greyhound Service) racing on Friday and Sunday.
 Race evenings also included Friday evenings at various times throughout the history of the stadium.

 Stadium facilities

-There was a 350-seater grandstand restaurant overlooking the track, with three executive suites and large general public areas named after some of Oxford's most successful greyhounds Sandwinder, Security Sam, Self Made and Perth Pat.
+The stadium has a 350-seater grandstand restaurant overlooking the track, with three executive suites and several large general public areas.
 Conference and business facilities were also available.
-There is a go-karting track enclosed within the speedway track, which is popular among Oxfordshire residents.

 Origins

 The stadium was constructed in 1938 on the site of a 'flapping' (unregulated) track where owners could turn up and run their greyhounds around an oval on the days selected for racing.
 The rear wheel of a jacked up motor car was used to drive the lure around the track.
 The location on Sandy Lane, in Cowley, Oxfordshire is a short walk from the famous Oxford motor factories built by Morris Motors.

 The back straight was adjacent to the Great Western Railway Thame Branch line (now the BMW freight line).
 A main grandstand building was erected and the stadium joined the regulatory governing body of the National Greyhound Racing Club (NGRC).
 The owner of the land at the time was a Mr Johnson, and he agreed a 99-year lease with Mr Leslie Vernon Calcutt.